nhi-nguyen-csis/Data-Structure/README.md

 # Data-Structure

-This repository will keeps all of the data structure in Python 3
+This repository will keeps everything related to data structure in Python 3